Dan J. Harkey

 No, Pine-Sol will not effectively eliminate rabbits from a yard, and it is unsafe to use as a deterrent, as it is toxic to rabbits and can cause respiratory distress if inhaled or ingested.

-For rabbit control, use safe and effective methods like planting rabbit-repelling plants, using physical barriers like fencing, or applying homemade, natural repellents that utilize strong, unpleasant scents like garlic or hot sauce.
+For rabbit control, use safe and effective methods, such as planting rabbit-repelling plants, using physical barriers like fencing, or applying homemade, natural repellents that utilize strong, unpleasant scents like garlic or hot sauce.